 Bryan is an active composer, recently conducting the premiere of his Missa Brevis: Saint Mark with the Saint Mark’s Parish Choir.
 Bryan’s pieces have been performed by soloists and ensembles in several states, including a recent performance of his brass sextet by The Brass Project.
 His debut album, Bryan at Bryn Athyn, features the recording premiere of Calvin Hampton’s First Suite for Organ.

-In the summer of 2018, Bryan works at Schoenstein and Co., developing his love of organ building as an apprentice to Jack Bethards.
+In the summer of 2018, Bryan worked at Schoenstein and Co., developing his love of organ building as an apprentice to Jack Bethards.
 Bryan’s other interests include architecture, sociology, graphic design, public transit, and physics.
 Bryan is an Eagle Scout, scouting’s highest rank.

 Download Bryan’s Biography in PDF Format: